safakgenisol/tuplutv/README.md

 ## Screenshots
 ⚠️ The films shown in the images were created using AI and serve as examples.
+⚠️The current images may differ from those in the latest version of the app (version 0.2.0)
 <p align="left">
     Home
   <img src="resımler/ornek2.png" alt="List view" width="100%" />